-SkyBet restrict winners, operate from tax haven, offer bad customer service
+SkyBet restrict winners, withheld funds, use tax haven, bad customer service

 We no longer trust SkyBet.
 Our betting account was limited and restricted quickly.
 They have a terrible reputation for restricting winning players or even those punters who just string a few fortunate winners together.
 They are on record admitting to this deliberate policy.
 They only want losers.
 They are owned largely by a venture capital company whose only interest is money.
 Little wonder their customer service is abysmal.

-If you think we must have a grudge, then think again as on the famous site TrustPilot they have a rating of just 1 out of 10 based on nearly 300 independent SkyBet reviews.
+If you think we must have a grudge, then think again as on the famous site TrustPilot they have a rating of just 1 out of 10 based on around 350 independent SkyBet reviews.
 So it is not just JustBookies that believes you should run a mile from this firm.

 SkyBet manages most of their betting operation through an offshore tax haven, using the Alderney-registered “Bonne Terre Ltd” that is identical in name to the one that they quietly dissolved in the UK.
 It looks like that was done to deflect suspicion and obscure their tax avoidance strategy.
 They even disingenuously give a Leeds address for this Alderney company on their licence application to the Gambling Commission.
 This sleight of hand, passing off an Alderney company as an English one, may come back to haunt them.
 It is a situation that the Gambling Commission, HMRC and investigative journalists should be looking at.